 Northern Utilities or others have substantially completed remediation of the Exeter, Rochester, Somersworth, Portsmouth, Lewiston and Scarborough sites.

 The site in Portland has been investigated and remedial activities are ongoing with the most recent phase completed in December 2013.
-Final remediation activities in Portland are scheduled to occur in 2015.
+Final remediation activities in Portland are scheduled to commence in October 2015 with an anticipated completion in January 2016.
 In May 2014, the State of Maine completed its taking of the site via eminent domain for the expansion of the adjacent marine terminal.
 As a result of the outcome of negotiations with the State of Maine, future operation, maintenance and remedial costs have been accrued, to ensure that applicable remedial activities are completed.
-Additionally, as a result of the eminent domain taking by the State of Maine, a long-term lease on the property previously entered into by Northern Utilities and New Yard LLC in 2013, to redevelop the Portland site as a possible boat repair facility was terminated.